 Russia: Only the main financial instruments are provided (F1, F2, F3, F4, F5, F6 and F8) for both annual and quarterly data.
 The Bank of Russia compiles the separate data for sectors S121 and S122 on annual and quarterly basis for internal use.
 No consolidated data are reported.
 The future dissemination of extended sector and instrument breakdowns is one of the priorities.
 The Bank of Russia started to provide the OECD with data in FWTW format on currency and deposits on a quarterly basis and compiles FWTW tables for total of all instruments annually for internal use.
-There are plans to provide the data in FWTW format on debt securities and loans by 2021.
+There are plans to provide the data in FWTW format on debt securities and loans by 2021

 South Africa: On an annual basis, currently only high-level unbalanced stocks are reported for the sector S14+S15.
-For annual non-consolidated transactions, sub-instruments of F1, F51 and F7 (other accounts receivable/payable - SNA93 standards) are missing.
-On a quarterly basis, only non-consolidated transactions are reported and sub-instruments of F1 and F7 are missing.
+For annual nonconsolidated transactions, sub-instruments of F1, F51 and F7 (other accounts receivable/payable - SNA93 standards) are missing.
+On a quarterly basis, only non-consolidated transactions are reported and sub-instruments of F1, F51 and F7 are missing.
 No consolidated data for the general government is reported.
-The newly developed sector accounts will provide non-consolidated data at quarterly and annual frequencies, and possibly consolidated data for S13.Missing data will concern F66 and F72 sub-instruments, and data for S14 and S15 will not be available separately, but only as aggregated results.
+South Africa has made significant progress to further fill some of these data gaps and to further improve the quality of the data.
+Experimental data (non-consolidated stocks and transactions only) are currently available on a quarterly and annual frequency from 2010 onwards and it is expected that these results will become available early 2022, meeting most minimum required targets, except for sub-instruments F66 and F72, as well as some encouraged targets.
+South Africa will also strive to work towards meeting submission for consolidated quarterly and annual stock and transaction data.